DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Related work

-More recently, authors of \cite{annicchiarico2025activeinferenceperspectiveneurofeedback} approached DecNef simulation from the perspective of active inference in a ``toy task'' with one cognitive dimension.
+More recently, authors of~\cite{annicchiarico2025activeinferenceperspectiveneurofeedback} approached DecNef simulation from the perspective of active inference in a ``toy task'' with one cognitive dimension.
 The brain model was defined in terms of discrete states rather than voxel activations or neural populations, and the state space was finite and integer-valued, lacking semantic continuity.
-Subject's prior beliefs and habits were incorporated using a discrete Partially Observable Markov Decision Process (POMDP) \cite{spaan2012pomdp}.
+Subject's prior beliefs and habits were incorporated using a discrete Partially Observable Markov Decision Process (POMDP)~\cite{spaan2012pomdp, maisto2025active}.
 Rewards were implemented as discretized normal distributions around the target state, and active inference was used as the learning rule.
 The main goal was to disentangle the contributions of cognitive strategies and prior beliefs to DecNef performance.
-For instance, the authors analyzed the relationship between feedback noise, subject's trust/mistrust around DecNef feedback and learning outcomes.\\
+For instance, the authors analyzed the relationship between feedback noise, subject's trust/mistrust around DecNef feedback and learning outcomes.

 Taken together, these studies demonstrate the potential of DecNef simulations to investigate different aspects of learning and brain functioning.
 Yet, their applicability remains constrained by crucial limitations.
-Both \cite{oblak2017selfregulation} and \cite{shibata2019toward} rely on highly specific brain models that cannot be generalized beyond orientation selectivity.
-In contrast, the framework in \cite{annicchiarico2025activeinferenceperspectiveneurofeedback} is limited by its discrete and finite mental state space, as well as the absence of semantic structure linking different cognitive states.
-These shortcomings highlight the pressing need for flexible, task-agnostic simulation frameworks. \\
+Both~\cite{oblak2017selfregulation} and~\cite{shibata2019toward} rely on highly specific brain models that cannot be generalized beyond orientation selectivity.
+In contrast, the framework in~\cite{annicchiarico2025activeinferenceperspectiveneurofeedback} is limited by its discrete and finite mental state space, as well as the absence of semantic structure linking different cognitive states.
+These shortcomings highlight the pressing need for adaptable and task-flexible simulation frameworks.

+Another factor to consider is the similarity of the DecNef simulation's data space with the fMRI data on which the real-world application is based.
+In relation to this, a relevant research area is the generation of synthetic fMRI data.
+Specifically, the synthesis of fMRI from images (emulating brain activity evoked by visual stimuli) is an increasingly active field.
+Recent works such as MindSimulator~\cite{bao2025mindsimulator} and SynBrain~\cite{mai2025synbrain} take images as input and return fMRI, enabling the creation of large annotated databases, where the label is an image and the associated datum is an fMRI scan.
+Recently, a unifying predictive model for subject-averaged brain activity in reaction to images, sound and video was released~\cite{dascoli2026foundation}.
+This model can also be used to generate synthetic fMRI data for a generic (``average'') subject.
+However, integration between fMRI synthesis and DecNef simulation remains unexplored.